Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Introduction

-Besides the importance of characterizing the morphology and transport properties of zonal flows in convection, the effects discussed above raised the question of whether two-dimensional simulations are appropriate to study convection problems in general.
-Since three-dimensional simulations are computationally expensive, two-dimensional simulations are often adopted to study convection in different systems.
-By comparing the outcomes of 2D and 3D simulations of fingering convection at low $Pr$, \citet{2015ApJ...815...42G} pointed out that 2D simulations are not appropriate since the shear effects of artificial zonal flows significantly decrease the vertical transport, and change the structure and morphology of the flow.
-However, recent work by \citet{2014PhFl...26e4104F} and \citet{2020arXiv200502084W} have shown that for the case of pure thermal convection, zonal flows are not sustained in two-dimensional simulations using domains of large aspect ratio.
+The effects discussed above have also raised the question of whether two-dimensional simulations are appropriate to model convection in non-rotating systems or in systems where zonal flows are not expected to occur.
+In particular, the suppression of the vertical transport by zonal flows might be a problem for studies of turbulent mixing at convective boundaries, and layer formation in double-diffusive convection \citep[where in the latter there is good agreement between 2D simulations and laboratory experiments, see, e.g., ][]{molemaker_dijkstra_1997}.
+However, recent work by \citet{2014PhFl...26e4104F} and \citet{2020JFM...905A..21W} has shown that for the case of pure thermal convection, zonal flows are not sustained in two-dimensional simulations as long as the computational domain has a large enough aspect ratio.

-Whether zonal flows appear in fluids with stable composition gradients has not been explored yet.
-If they do, it is not clear if they can be suppressed at large aspect ratio as for the case of thermal convection.
-The answers to these questions are important for example for two-dimensional studies of turbulent mixing and layer formation in double-diffusive convection.

-In this work, we report two-dimensional simulations of convection driven by a constant heat flux at the top boundary in a stable fluid with a solute gradient.
+We report two-dimensional simulations of convection driven by a constant heat flux at the top boundary in a stable fluid with a solute gradient.
 This configuration is particularly useful to study the onset and evolution of zonal flows.
-The solute gradient stabilizes the fluid against overturning convection in the whole fluid domain, leaving a convective layer whose thickness increases with time.
-The aspect ratio of the convective layer in a given simulation decreases in time as the thickness of the layer grows.
+The solute gradient stabilizes the fluid against overturning convection in the whole fluid domain, leaving a convective layer whose thickness (aspect ratio) increases (decreases) with time.
 This allows the study of convection for a wide range of $Ra$ and aspect ratio using a smaller grid of simulations.
-Further, it provides an opportunity to study the transition to sheared convection once the zonal flow arises.
-We perform simulations at $Pr$ ranging from 0.1 to 7 in order to explore the bursting and non-bursting regimes.
-We also perform simulations with fluid domains of different aspect ratio to confirm that zonal flows and their shear effects do not appear at large aspect ratio, as observed in previous studies of thermal convection.
+Further, it provides an opportunity to study the transition to sheared convection once the zonal flow arises if they do.
+It is worth mentioning that a similar flow can be achieved with just a single scalar determining the density, as in the penetrative convection experiments by \citet{deardorff_willis_lilly_1969}, where the fluid was initially stably stratified with temperature and suddenly heated from below.
+However, our original interest in this setup was in understanding the speed at which convection propagates into a stable layer, as reported in \citet{2020PhRvF...5l4501F}.
+Here we use a similar setup to study the onset of zonal flows.